-Concerns and fears surrounding Covid-19 and its effects caused consumer confidence to shrink and triggered lifestyle and daily routine changes among consumers.
-Covid-19 elicited changes in shopping habits among consumers as uncertainty led to a contraction in discretionary spending while purchases among necessities rose.
+Effects of Covid-19 and its mitigation efforts caused consumer confidence to shrink and triggered lifestyle and daily routine changes among consumers, causing changes in shopping habits among consumers as uncertainty led to a contraction in discretionary spending while purchases of necessities rose.
 At the same time, households opted for bulk-buying and stockpiling of essentials.

-Kenya ranked number 88th in fastest growing e-commerce economies worldwide according to the 2020 UNCTAD B2C Commerce Index, and ranked 4th Sub Saharan Africa (behind Mauritius, South Africa, Nigeria).
-Nine percent of Kenyans are regular users in e-commerce.
+Kenya ranked number 88th in fastest growing e-commerce economies worldwide according to the 2020 UNCTAD B2C Commerce Index and ranked 4th in Sub Saharan Africa.
 Pursuant to CAP 411A of the laws of Kenya, the Communications Authority is the primary government agency mandated with e-Commerce industry development in Kenya.